 I-77 is a major north-south interstate corridor through the middle Appalachians running between I-90 in Cleveland, Ohio through Columbia SC at the junction with I-26.
 I-77 connects with many popular interchanges and Interstates such as I-85 and I-40.

 Flying is made easy in Rowan County.
 We have quick and easy access to three major international airports.
 Charlotte/Douglas International Airport is approximately 45 miles away, the Triad International Airport in Greensboro is approximately 55 miles away, and the Raleigh Durham International Airport is roughly 116 miles away.

 Rowan County has its own general aviation airport, the Mid-Carolina Regional Airport that offers a 5500 foot by 100 foot runway, instrument landing system (ILS), non-directional beacon (NDB) and full-length taxiway.
 Located just 18 Miles North of Charlotte Motor Speedway, Mid-Carolina offers aircraft maintenance, painting and interiors, avionics installation and repair on-site.
 Corporate hangar sites, general aviation hangar rentals and tie-down spaces are also available.
 The airport also offers a Flight School, Pilot’s Lounge and Office Space rental.

 Rowan County is at the center of the largest consolidated rail system in the country.
 It provides more than 3,200 miles of track with service to 22 states in the eastern half of the country.
 Several railroads, including CSX Transportation, Norfolk Southern as well as independent carriers serve the needs of Rowan County businesses.
 The North Carolina Transportation Museum preserves our rail heritage as the home of the historic Spencer Shops, once Southern Railroad’s largest steam locomotive repair facility on the east coast.

-In addition, if you are looking for an alternative means of transportation, Amtrak Train travel is available from Salisbury to locations across the U.S. on a daily basis.
+In addition, if you are looking for an alternative means of transportation, Amtrak Train travel is available from Salisbury and Kannapolis to locations across the U.S. on a daily basis.
 The Salisbury Station was recently ranked the fourth best in customer service named among all Amtrak stations.

 Deep Water Ports